-1. There are two composting areas on campus managed by the Office of Sustainability.
+1. There are two composting areas on campus managed by University Sustainability.
 You are encouraged to contribute your biodegradable waste to the outdoor composts on the Fairfax campus located at the Potomac Heights Vegetable Garden and the Innovation Food Forest.
 There is also an indoor worm compost system in the Presidents Park Greenhouse for hands-on learning.
 Consider volunteering at the gardens or greenhouse to learn more and help maintain the composts.

 2. Anyone can contribute to the outdoor compost piles on campus and here’s how!

 - No super oily foods, or animal products, like meat, dairy, shellfish, etc. (a little milk is OK, for instance leftover mac n cheese); but too much of these could make it stinky.

 - Good for composting: lots of paper products, and cardboard (ripped up preferably), plus coffee grounds, tea bags, plant debris, veggie scraps, fruit, not-so-oily leftovers, pasta, rice, bread, etc.